camunda/camunda-docs-manual/site/src/documents/api-references/rest/history/post-process-instance-query.html.md

 Query for historic process instances that fulfill the given parameters.
-This method is slightly more powerful than the [GET query](ref:#history-get-process-instances), because it allows to filter by multiple process variables of types `String`, `Number` or `Boolean`.
+This method is slightly more powerful than the [GET query](ref:#history-get-process-instances) because it allows filtering by multiple process variables of types `String`, `Number` or `Boolean`.

 Method